stephanbuys/articles/grokking-diesel.md

 The diesel crate, diesel_codegen (the code generator) and the diesel cli, which by now you should have been introduced to.

-The last major component, and 'secret weapon' (according to me) is the the test suite in the official repo (https://github.com/diesel-rs/diesel/tree/master/diesel_tests), it served as my guide whenever I got stuck, although it will be replaced by documentation through the massive effort the project and its contributors are currently undertaking to improve the documentation.
+The last major component, and 'secret weapon' or 'unofficial guide' (according to me) is the the test suite in the official repo (https://github.com/diesel-rs/diesel/tree/master/diesel_tests), it served as my guide whenever I got stuck, although it will be replaced by documentation through the massive effort the project and its contributors are currently undertaking to improve the documentation.

 ### Environment